Beira Sofala, Mozambique Travel Guide

 For evening outings, arranging a taxi through your hotel is a reliable option.

 International companies (Avis, Europcar) operate at Beira Airport and in the city.
-Local agencies also exist.
+Local agencies also are present.

 Less common for tourists.
 Informal operators may lack proper insurance or safety standards.